timcp/StabRankSearcher/README.md

 ===========================================================================================

 Heuristic algorithm for searching for (an upper bound to) the stabilizer rank of a quantum state, i.e. the minimal number of stabilizer states needed to write the quantum state as linear combination.
-The algorithm is by [Bravyi, Smith and Smolin](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.6.021043).
+The implementation is from Tim Coopmans, and the underlying algorithm is originally by [Bravyi, Smith and Smolin](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.6.021043).
 We used this algorithm for finding the stabilizer rank of Dicke states, see our work

-*LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States* Lieuwe Vinkhuijzen, Tim Coopmans, Vedran Dunjko, David Elkouss, Alfons Laarman
+*LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States*

+Lieuwe Vinkhuijzen, Tim Coopmans, David Elkouss, Vedran Dunjko, Alfons Laarman

 Installation